 - Updating your drivers can also help with this issue permanently on your PC.

-A large number of users have had their computer get stuck showing the message Checking network requirements when trying to connect to their Wi-Fi network.
+Many users have had their computers get stuck showing the message Checking network requirements when trying to connect to their Wi-Fi network.

 1. Run the Network adapter troubleshooter